 5) Bandar Jissah Beach

 Cliffs, caves, mountains and sweeping coastal roads surround the beaches in Bandar Jissah.
 Take a catamaran out for sail or hire a kayak, the blue green crystal waters will entice you in.
 Soft sands, warm sea, sophisticated hotels can be found here, 4, 5 or 6* there is accommodation for every palette.
-Home to Oman’s high end real estate industry with spacious hilltop villas, stylish townhouses and luxury apartments all in spectacular site.
+Home to Oman’s high end real estate industry with spacious hilltop villas, stylish townhouses and luxury apartments all in spectacular site which makes it to number 5 on the list of top 5 beaches in Oman.

 Did you enjoy this article?
-Then like us on Facebook (https://www.facebook.com/pages/Single-Mum-Travels) and don’t miss another post!
+Like us on Facebook and don’t miss another post!